StarRocks/starrocks/docs/loading/StreamLoad.md

   In most cases, we recommend that you use programs such as Apache Flink® to submit a load job, within which a series of tasks can be generated to continuously load streaming data in real time into StarRocks.

 Additionally, Stream Load supports data transformation at data loading.
-For more information, see [Transform data at data loading](/docs/loading/Etl_in_loading.md).
+For more information, see [Transform data at loading](../loading/Etl_in_loading.md).

 > Note: After you load data into a StarRocks table by using Stream Load, the data of the materialized views that are created on that table is also updated.